onflow/ccf/ccf_specs.md

 This document is licensed under the terms of the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more information.

+## Scope

+This document specifies Cadence Compact Format.

+It is outside the scope of this document to specify individual CCF-based formats or protocols (e.g. events).

 ## Introduction

+CCF is a data format that allows compact, efficient, and deterministic encoding of Cadence external values.

 Cadence external values (e.g. events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.

-CCF is a data format that allows more compact, efficient, and deterministic encoding of Cadence external values.

-A `FeesDeducted` event on the Flow blockchain can encode to:
+The same `FeesDeducted` event on the Flow blockchain can encode to:
 - 298 bytes in JSON-CDC (minified).
 - 118 bytes in CCF (fully self-describing mode).
-- ~20 bytes in CCF (partially self-describing mode).
+-  20 bytes in CCF (partially self-describing mode).

 CCF defines all requirements for deterministic encoding (sort orders, smallest encoded forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.

-Some requirements (such as "Deterministic CCF Encoding") are defined as optional.
-Each CCF-based protocol can have a specification which states how each CCF option is used.
-It is outside the scope of this specification to define individual CCF-based protocols.
+Some requirements (such as "Deterministic CCF Encoding Requirements") are defined as optional.
+Each CCF-based format or protocol can have its specification state how CCF options are used.
+This allows each protocol to balance tradeoffs such as compatibility, determinism, speed, encoded data size, etc.

 CCF leverages [Internet Standards](https://en.wikipedia.org/wiki/Internet_Standard) from [IETF](https://www.ietf.org) which are designed to be relevant for decades: